ADCprimal-logic/primal_c2c/README.md

 To get setup for this project you will need to set up a handful of things.

 1. Set up the .env as shown in the example below and put it in the server folder.
-2. Run `yarn setup-project` to install all the dependancies from package.json on both the front-end & back-end
+2. Run `yarn install` to install all the dependancies from package.json on both the front-end & back-end
    - If running with a new database url, run `yarn create-tables` to initialize all the tables in your project found in the schema folder under server.
 3. Run `yarn dev` to initialize the project so it can be built and ran locally.